G-1592/Neurogram/README.md

 - This project was developed and tested using data from the **BraTS 2023 Adult Glioma (BraTS-GLI) dataset**.
 The MRI data is not included in this repository.

 ## Citations
+The following references are included in accordance with the BraTS dataset citation requirements:

 [1] U.Baid, et al., The RSNA-ASNR-MICCAI BraTS 2021 Benchmark on Brain Tumor Segmentation and Radiogenomic Classification, arXiv:2107.02314, 2021.

 [2] B. H. Menze, A. Jakab, S. Bauer, J. Kalpathy-Cramer, K. Farahani, J. Kirby, et al. "The Multimodal Brain Tumor Image Segmentation Benchmark (BRATS)", IEEE Transactions on Medical Imaging 34(10), 1993-2024 (2015) DOI: 10.1109/TMI.2014.2377694